-AS-level Specifications require candidates to possess located knowledge of rivers, including their hydrology, regimes and in some cases river processes and landforms.
+A Level Specifications require candidates to possess located knowledge of rivers, including their hydrology, regimes and in some cases river processes and landforms.
 It is vitally important that candidates understand the difference between flood management and river process management.
 This case study is clearly of relevance to the second of these two topics.
-For instance, Edexcel students following unit 6461 could prepare 6-mark responses for the following questions:
+For instance, students could prepare 6-mark responses for the following questions:

 With reference to a named river, explain why there is a need for the management of river processes.

 With reference to a named river, explain how river processes are managed.